Logotype for Engie Brasil Energia S A

 Executive summary

-• Major renewable projects, including Serra do Assuruá Wind Complex (846 MW) and Assú Sol Photovoltaic Complex (753 MWac), reached full commercial operation ahead of schedule and under budget in late 2025 and early 2026.
+• Achieved full commercial operation of Serra do Assuruá Wind Complex (846 MW), Assú Sol Photovoltaic Complex (753 MWac), and Asa Branca Sol, all ahead of schedule and under budget, boosting generation and revenue.

-• Asa Branca Transmission System's first section began operation in Nov 2025, representing 33% of total RAP, with further expansion underway.
+• Asa Branca Transmission System's first section began operation in Nov 2025, representing 33% of total RAP, with Graúna project progressing.

 Financial highlights

-• Net operating revenue increased 14.6% year-over-year to R$12,860 million, driven by new assets and trading activity.
+• Net operating revenue rose 14.6% year-over-year to R$12,860 million in 2025, driven by new assets and higher trading and transmission activity.

 Outlook and guidance

-• Expansion projects underway in transmission and renewables, including Asa Branca, Graúna, and Santo Agostinho, totaling over 1.3 GW new capacity.
+• Expansion projects underway include Asa Branca and Graúna transmission systems, Santo Agostinho wind and solar complexes, totaling over 1.3 GW in new capacity.

-• Portfolio management for 2026 is robust, with adequate reserve energy to cover GSF and curtailment risks; curtailment levels expected between 20%-25%.
+• Portfolio management for 2026 is robust, with adequate reserve energy to cover GSF and curtailment risks; curtailment levels expected to remain high (20%-25%).

-• Dividend payout to remain at 55% due to leverage and investment needs; no increase foreseen for 2026.
+• Dividend payout to remain at 55% due to leverage and investment opportunities; no increase planned for 2026.

 • Positive long-term outlook supported by Brazil’s energy transition and regulatory stability.